code4recovery/code4recovery.github.io/docs/2-projects.md

 ### TSML UI `Production`

+Publish and manage your area's recovery meetings for any web platform

+#### Reason for being

-TSML UI takes the basic meeting finder concepts established in TSML and only renders the front-end user interface (UI).
-The power of this is that it enables websites not running WordPress to benefit from TSML's user-friendly interface.
+We want the recovery community to be independent of web platform.
+TSML UI takes the basic meeting finder concepts established in TSML and renders the front-end user interface (UI).
+By using TSML UI, websites not running WordPress can still benefit from TSML's user-friendly, recognized interface.

-Eventually this will become the default front-end for TSML.
+Eventually, we envision TSML UI will become the default front-end for TSML.

+#### What does TSML UI look like?

+Check out the TSML UI [Demo](https://demo.code4recovery.org/tsml-ui).

+#### Simple installation

+TSML UI is an open source React web app available to anyone.
+Installation is slightly more involved than our Wordpress plugin, but we've boiled installation down to an easy copy-and-paste process.
+Even if you don't know how to read HTML or javascript, you'll still be able to install TSML UI.

+Use our [Configuration helper](https://tsml-ui-config.netlify.app) to get started.

+#### Quick Links for TSML UI

 - [Demo](https://demo.code4recovery.org/tsml-ui)
 - [Configuration helper](https://tsml-ui-config.netlify.app)